Welcome to the "Big Apple!" Your Tour Director is on hand this afternoon to answer any questions.

 Setting Toronto's exciting architectural tone are City Hall; the downtown banking district; Roger's centre; and stunning CN Tower, more than a third of a mile high.
 See all this and more on your morning city sightseeing tour.
 Then, spend the rest of the day exploring the city sights on your own, including Harborfront, Ontario Place, and Chinatown.

 Travel south along the lakeshore and through the rich farmlands and vineyards of Ontario to Niagara Falls.
 Stop at Table Rock and hear the raging waters.
 Then, board your Niagara Falls sightseeing cruise for amazing close-ups at the base of the falls.
 NOTE: Operation of the Niagara Falls sightseeing cruise is subject to favourable weather conditions.
 When weather is unfavourable, a walking tour through the scenic tunnels will be substituted.

 Leave Canada and head southeast through the Appalachian Mountains and along a portion of the Susquehanna River into Pennsylvania Dutch farm country.
 Tonight, join the optional excursion and experience a traditional Amish dinner.

-The nation's capital is a sightseeing treasure trove, and your half-day tour with a Local Guide visits Arlington National Cemetery to see the graves of American heroes, including those of John F. Kennedy and his brother Robert.
-Afterward, see the Lincoln and Washington Monuments, National WWII Memorial, and photo stops at Capitol Hill, the White House, and other well-known sights.
+The nation's capital is a sightseeing treasure trove.
+Your half-day tour with a Local Guide visits the Lincoln and Washington Monuments, National WWII Memorial, and photo stops at Capitol Hill, the White House, and other well-known sights.
 Your Tour Director will also suggest a number of independent activities that explore different facets of this splendid city.

 Travel north this morning to Philadelphia for included sightseeing focusing on the important buildings of this historic city, the "Birthplace of the Nation."